hauselin/RDataScience/docs/index.md

 install.packages("ggbeeswarm")
 install.packages("cowplot")

-# or install all at once (can be error-prone if you try to install too many packages at once because the warning/error messages can become difficult to understand)
+# or install all at once
+#' I have commented out (added a # sign in front of a line)
+#' the line of code below so I won't run it accidentally,
+#' or it's to tell myself or others who are reading my code,
+#' that I usually don't intend to run this line of code
+#' unless I really want to.
-install.packages(c("tidyverse", "data.table", "broom", "dtplyr", "lme4", "lmerTest", "ggbeeswarm", "cowplot"))
+# install.packages(c("tidyverse", "data.table", "broom", "dtplyr", "lme4", "lmerTest", "ggbeeswarm", "cowplot"))
 ```

 Then every time I start a new R session in RStudio, I usually run this line of code somewhere at the top of my R script to load all these libraries all at once